kriszyp/lmdb-js/README.md

 * `versions`: Boolean indicating if versions should be included in returned entries (not by default).
 * `snapshot`: Boolean indicating if a database snapshot is used for iteration (true by default).

-### `store.openDB(database: string|{name:string,...})`
+### `db.openDB(database: string|{name:string,...})`
 LMDB supports multiple databases per environment (an environment corresponds to a single memory-mapped file).
-When you initialize an LMDB store with `open`, the store uses the default root database.
-However, you can use multiple databases per environment/file and instantiate a store for each one.
+When you initialize an LMDB database with `open`, the database uses the default root database.
+However, you can use multiple databases per environment/file and instantiate a database for each one.
 If you are going to be opening many databases, make sure you set the `maxDbs` (it defaults to 12).
-For example, we can open multiple stores for a single environment:
+For example, we can open multiple databases for a single environment:
 ```
 import { open } from 'lmdb';
-let rootStore = open('all-my-data');
+let rootDB = open('all-my-data');
-let usersStore = myStore.openDB('users');
+let usersDB = myDB.openDB('users');
-let groupsStore = myStore.openDB('groups');
+let groupsDB = myDB.openDB('groups');
-let productsStore = myStore.openDB('products');
+let productsDB = myDB.openDB('products');
 ```
-Each of the opened/returned stores has the same API as the default store for the environment.
-Each of the stores for one environment also share the same batch queue and automated transactions with each other, so immediately writing data from two stores with the same environment will be batched together in the same commit.
+Each of the opened/returned dbs has the same API as the default database for the environment.
+Each of the dbs for one environment also share the same batch queue and automated transactions with each other, so immediately writing data from two dbs with the same environment will be batched together in the same commit.
 For example:
 ```
-usersStore.put('some-user', { data: userInfo });
+usersDB.put('some-user', { data: userInfo });
-groupsStore.put('some-group', { groupData: moreData });
+groupsDB.put('some-group', { groupData: moreData });
 ```
 Both these puts will be batched and committed in the same transaction in the next event turn.
-Also, you can start a transaction from one store and make writes from any of the stores in that same environment (and they will be a part of the same transaction):
+Also, you can start a transaction from one database and make writes from any of the dbs in that same environment (and they will be a part of the same transaction):
 ```
-rootStore.transactionAsync(() => {
+rootDB.transaction(() => {
-	usersStore.put('some-user', { data: userInfo });
+	usersDB.put('some-user', { data: userInfo });
-	groupsStore.put('some-group', { groupData: moreData });
+	groupsDB.put('some-group', { groupData: moreData });
 });
 ```